simuxakadiscgolfgod/Space-Weather/README.md

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Aug 21-Aug 23 2024
+Solar Radiation Storm Forecast for Aug 22-Aug 24 2024

-              Aug 21  Aug 22  Aug 23
+              Aug 22  Aug 23  Aug 24
 S1 or greater   10%     10%     10%

-Rationale: A slight chance for an S1 (Minor) solar radiation event will persist through 23 Aug primarily given the development observed in AR3790.
+Rationale: A slight chance for a S1 (Minor) solar radiation event will persist through 24 Aug primarily due to the potential presented by AR3790 and AR3796.

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Aug 20 2024 1708 UTC.
+Radio blackouts reaching the R2 levels were observed over the past 24 hours.
+The largest was at Aug 21 2024 2208 UTC.

-Radio Blackout Forecast for Aug 21-Aug 23 2024
+Radio Blackout Forecast for Aug 22-Aug 24 2024

-              Aug 21        Aug 22        Aug 23
+              Aug 22        Aug 23        Aug 24
-R1-R2           65%           65%           65%
+R1-R2           60%           60%           60%
 R3 or greater   20%           20%           20%

-Rationale: R1-2 (Minor-Moderate) radio blackouts due to M-class flare activity are likely through 23 Aug, along with a slight chance for R3 (Strong) events, primarily given the potential exhibited by ARs 3790 and 3795.
+Rationale: R1-R2 (Minor-Moderate) radio blackouts due to M-class flare activity are likely through 24 Aug, along with a slight chance for R3 (Strong) events, primarily given the potential exhibited by ARs 3790 and 3796.

 ```